 Remember, you don't need prior authorization in a medical emergency or when you need urgent care - just get help!

 This list changes throughout the year as new technology is available and standards of care change, but in general, you need prior authorization before you get:

 - Inpatient hospital or facility services.
 Note: You don't need prior authorization to stay in a hospital for a limited time after delivering a baby.

 - Intensive outpatient treatment services for substance abuse

 - Outpatient services as outlined on our website

 - Referrals to out-of-network providers

-- Durable medical equipment (DME) charges over $1,000 and all rentals
+- Durable medical equipment (DME) charges for TENS units, devices over $500, and all rentals

 - High-tech radiology, including but not limited to PET, MRI and CT scans and nuclear cardiology studies